ThinkR-open/fusen/README.md

 forget one.
 Think also about code review: everything related to one function is at the same place.

-## Q&A : All tips and tricks of a {fusen} template
+## Q\&A : All tips and tricks of a {fusen} template

   - Can I be lazy in names used?
   - Can I knit the content of the flat template ?
   - How to declare packages with library() for the future vignette ?
   - How to include examples that cannot be run ?
   - Document your internal datasets in a function chunk as usual
   - How to ignore some chunks ?
   - How to create a vignette with different title and Index Entry?
   - How not to create a vignette ?
   - How to get a pre-filled template for a specific function name ?
   - How to Inflate multiple flat files ?
   - How to store multiple functions in a unique R file ?
   - How to read dataset that I usually put in “tests/testthat/” for my unit tests?
   - Can I load all functions of the current flat file during development without having to `inflate()`?
   - Can I inflate a Quarto qmd file?
   - Can I use {fusen} with {golem}?

-=\> See vignette Tips and Tricks:
+\=\> See vignette Tips and Tricks:
 <https://thinkr-open.github.io/fusen/articles/tips-and-tricks.html>

 ## Why is this package named {fusen} ?